-- 1 operating centers to receive and transform enormous amounts - of security aid from across the international community. - 3 TRANSCOM's ability to conduct support operations around the - 4 globe remains a clear competitive advantage for the United - 5 States. - 6 However, the command faces a number of challenging - 7 tasks.
-Keeping an eye to the future and the pacing threat - 8 of China, we know that any potential adversary would attack - 9 our logistic network.
-This idea of "congested logistics" - 10 will include obvious threats to a forward bases as well as - 11 the aircraft and ships that supply those bases.
-But it - 12 could also include cyberattacks against the information - technology system, government and commercial, and possible - 14 kinetic attacks against ports in airfields that support our - 15 deployments. - 16 There is also the issue of Chinese investments in - 17 critical infrastructure like seaports and - 18 telecommunications, which may seem like standard commercial - 19 enterprises, but which could be leveraged to disrupt or deny - 20 access in a time of crisis. - 21 General, given your experience with Air Mobility - 22 Command, I believe that these are not new issues for you.
-I - 23 would like to know how you would prepare TRANSCOM for such - 24 threats to our logistics, and how the military services can - 25 alter their acquisition programs to take these concerns into
+The men and women of TRANSCOM perform missions that sustain the entire Department of Defense.
+We have seen this clearly through the command's role in providing support to Ukraine and our operations in the Middle East.
+American troops continue to operate logistic lines and forward operating centers to receive and transform enormous amounts of security aid from across the international community.
+TRANSCOM's ability to conduct support operations around the globe remains a clear competitive advantage for the United States.

+6 However, the command faces a number of challenging 7 tasks.
+Keeping an eye to the future and the pacing threat of China, we know that any potential adversary would attack 8 9 our logistic network.
+This idea of "congested logistics" 10 will include obvious threats to a forward bases as well as 11 the aircraft and ships that supply those bases.
+But it 12 could also include cyberattacks against the information 13 technology system, government and commercial, and possible 14 kinetic attacks against ports in airfields that support our 15 deployments.

+16 There is also the issue of Chinese investments in 17 critical infrastructure like seaports and

+18 telecommunications, which may seem like standard commercial 19 enterprises, but which could be leveraged to disrupt or deny 20 access in a time of crisis.

+General, given your experience with Air Mobility Command, I believe that these are not new issues for you.
+I would like to know how you would prepare TRANSCOM for such threats to our logistics, and how the military services can alter their acquisition programs to take these concerns into

+1 account.

-- 1 account. - 2 General Brunson, you are extremely well qualified to - 3 serve as Commander of U.S. Forces-Korea.
-You currently - 4 serve as the Commanding General of I Corps, and have served - 5 previously in top leadership positions with the 7th Infantry - 6 Division, the 10th Mountain Division, the 18th Airborne - 7 Corps.
-And especially, the 1st Battalion 504th Parachute - 8 Infantry Regiment, which you led into combat.
-If confirmed, - 9 you will face a challenging mission on the Korean Peninsula. - 10 Earlier this month I traveled to a number of sites in - 11 the Indo-Pacific, including South Korea, Guam, and the - 12 Philippines to assess our military and diplomatic postures. - 13 There, the threats from China and North Korea are - 14 significant, but I was impressed with our capabilities and - 15 remain optimistic about the progress we are making for our - 16 long-term success against China. - 17 It is fundamentally tied to the strength of our - 18 alliance with South Korea.
-The recent growth of this - 19 relationship as well as South Korea's remarkable new - 20 partnership with Japan can serve as a model for other - 21 relationships in the region. - We should redouble our efforts to build multilateral - 23 networks, including with the Philippines, the ASEAN - 24 countries, and the Pacific Islands into security cooperation - 25 efforts.
-General Brunson, I would ask for your views on the
+2 General Brunson, you are extremely well qualified to 3 serve as Commander of U.S. Forces-Korea.
+You currently 4 serve as the Commanding General of I Corps, and have served 5 previously in top leadership positions with the 7th Infantry 6 Division, the 10th Mountain Division, the 18th Airborne 7 Corps.
+And especially, the 1st Battalion 504th Parachute 8 Infantry Regiment, which you led into combat.
+If confirmed, 9 you will face a challenging mission on the Korean Peninsula.
+10 Earlier this month I traveled to a number of sites in 11 the Indo-Pacific, including South Korea, Guam, and the 12 Philippines to assess our military and diplomatic postures.
+13 There, the threats from China and North Korea are 14 significant, but I was impressed with our capabilities and 15 remain optimistic about the progress we are making for our 16 long-term success against China.

+17 It is fundamentally tied to the strength of our 18 alliance with South Korea.
+The recent growth of this 19 relationship as well as South Korea's remarkable new 20 partnership with Japan can serve as a model for other 21 relationships in the region.

+We should redouble our efforts to build multilateral networks, including with the Philippines, the ASEAN countries, and the Pacific Islands into security cooperation efforts.
+General Brunson, I would ask for your views on the partnership between the United States, Japan, South Korea, and other regional partners in addressing China and North Korea's destabilizing activities.